giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

 Next to using the default ingress nginx controller, on cloud providers (currently AWS and Azure), you can expose services directly outside your cluster by using services of type `LoadBalancer`.

 You can use this to [expose single services](#service-of-type-lb) to the internet.
-It is also possible, to [install additional ingress nginx controllers]({{< relref "/tutorials/connectivity/ingress/multi-nginx-ic" >}}) to expose a subset of your services with a different ingress controller configuration.
+It's also possible, to [install additional ingress nginx controllers]({{< relref "/tutorials/connectivity/ingress/multi-nginx-ic" >}}) to expose a subset of your services with a different ingress controller configuration.

-__Note__: that this functionality cannot be used on premises in most of the occasions.
+__Note__: that this functionality can't be used on premises in most of the occasions.

 ## Exposing a single Service {#service-of-type-lb}